Gordon backs fossil fuel industries, highlights need to stabilize revenue in message to lawmakers

 In his message Tuesday, Gordon ran through several topics involving the state’s response to the COVID-19 pandemic since it began last spring.
 However, of primary concern, as Gordon put it, was the state’s budget, which includes roughly $500 million in proposed cuts to programs and services after long-term declines in the coal industry, coupled with the economic fallout of the pandemic, brought Wyoming’s revenues to abysmally low levels last year.

-While he has previously mentioned his potential interest in the repeal of the state’s existing sales tax exemptions, Gordon made no mention of any tax proposals during his message Tuesday, instead emphasizing that any action must be taken “smartly, fairly and decisively.”
+While he has previously mentioned his potential interest in the repeal of the state’s existing sales tax exemptions, Gordon made no mention Tuesday of any tax proposals, instead emphasizing that any action must be taken “smartly, fairly and decisively.”

 “Far more than a simple discussion between cuts or enhancements, Wyoming must look for ways to stabilize the booms and busts that come from a focused revenue source,” Gordon said.
 “We need to streamline our accounts by having one checking and one savings account to create more transparency during these difficult times.”